ibm-cloud-docs/vmware-service/common/support.md

 {{site.data.content.vms-deprecated-note}}

-If you experience an issue or have questions when using {{site.data.keyword.vmware-service_full}}, you can use the following resources before you open a support case.
+If you experience an issue or have questions when using {{site.data.keyword.vmware-service_notm}}, you can use the following resources before you open a support case.
 {: shortdesc}

 * Ask a question in the [AI assistant](/docs/overview?topic=overview-ask-ai-assistant) from the console.